PgBiel/elembic/src/element.typ

-  assert(synthesize == none or type(synthesize) == function, message: "element.declare: 'synthesize' must be 'none' or a function element fields => element fields.") assert(contextual == auto or type(contextual) == bool, message: "element.declare: 'contextual' must be 'auto' (true if using a contextual feature) or a boolean (true to wrap the output in a 'context { ... }', false to not).") assert(construct == none or type(construct) == function, message: "element.declare: 'construct' must be 'none' (use default constructor) or a function receiving the original constructor and returning the new constructor.") assert(type(labelable) == bool, message: "element.declare: 'labelable' must be a boolean (true to enable the special 'label' constructor argument, false to disable it)") assert(
+  assert(synthesize == none or type(synthesize) == function, message: "element.declare: 'synthesize' must be 'none' or a function element fields => element fields.") assert(contextual == auto or type(contextual) == bool, message: "element.declare: 'contextual' must be 'auto' (true if using a contextual feature) or a boolean (true to wrap the output in a 'context { ... }', false to not).") assert(construct == none or type(construct) == function, message: "element.declare: 'construct' must be 'none' (use default constructor) or a function receiving the original constructor and returning the new constructor.") assert(scope == none or type(scope) in (dictionary, module), message: "element.declare: 'scope' must be either 'none', a dictionary or a module") assert(type(labelable) == bool, message: "element.declare: 'labelable' must be a boolean (true to enable the special 'label' constructor argument, false to disable it)") assert(
     reference == none